arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### RS-485 Interface in the Opta™

-Please refer to the following diagram for connecting two Optas via its RS-485 interface.
-The figure also indicates other onboard features of the Optas, such as its status LEDs and relays; we will use those features in the tutorial.
+Please refer to the following diagram for connecting two Opta™ via its RS-485 interface.
+The figure also indicates other onboard features of the Opta™, such as its status LEDs and relays; we will use those features in the tutorial.

 ![Connection of two Opta™ devices via RS-485](assets/opta-modbus-connection.svg)